kbst/terraform-kubestack/README.md

 ## Introduction

-[Kubestack is a Gitops framework](https://www.kubestack.com) for managed Kubernetes services based on Terraform and Kustomize.
+[Kubestack is a Terraform framework for Kubernetes Platform Engineering](https://www.kubestack.com) teams to define the entire cloud native stack in one Terraform code base and continuously evolve the platform safely through GitOps.

-### Features
+### Highlights

-* Provides full testability of configuration changes
-* Clearly separates infrastructure and applications (`ops` & `apps` cluster pair)
-* Ensures K8s cluster config, surrounding infrastructure (e.g. DNS, IPs) and cluster services (e.g. Ingress) are maintained together
-* Unifies application environments across cloud providers
-* Increases deployment confidance through local deployments that accurately mirror cloud deployments
-* Enables a sustainable and fully automated GitOps workflow
+* [Convention over configuration platform engineering framework](https://www.kubestack.com/framework/documentation/) that makes the power of platforms accessible to your whole engineering team
+* [Platform architecture](https://www.kubestack.com/framework/documentation/platform-architecture/) and [GitOps workflow](https://www.kubestack.com/framework/documentation/gitops-process/) enabling all team members to safely iterate while protecting your application environments
+* [Extendable, future-proof, low-maintenance Terraform code base](https://www.kubestack.com/framework/documentation/extending-kubestack/) and robust automation even for complex Kubernetes platforms

 ## Getting Started

-For the easiest way to get started, [visit the official Kubestack quickstart](https://www.kubestack.com/infrastructure/documentation/quickstart).
-This tutorial will help you get started with the Kubestack GitOps framework.
-It is divided into three steps.
+For the easiest way to get started, [follow the Kubestack tutorial](https://www.kubestack.com/framework/tutorial/).
+The tutorial will help you get started with the Kubestack framework and build a Kubernetes platform application teams love.

-1. Develop Locally
-    * Scaffold your repository and tweak your config in a local development environment that simulates your actual cloud configuration using Kubernetes in Docker (KinD).
-3. Provision Infrastructure
-    * Set-up cloud prerequisites and bootstrap Kubestack's environment and clusters on your cloud provider for the first time.
-4. Set-up Automation
-    * Integrate CI/CD to automate changes following Kubestack's GitOps workflow.

-See the [`tests`](./tests) directory for an example of how to extend this towards multi-cluster and/or multi-cloud.

-## Repository Layout

-This repository holds Terraform modules in directories matching the respective provider name, e.g. [`aws`](./aws), [`azurerm`](./azurerm), [`google`](./google).
-Additionally [`common`](./common) holds the modules that are used for all providers.
-Most notably the [`metadata`](./common/metadata) module that ensures a consistent naming scheme and the `cluster_services` module which integrates Kustomize into the Terraform apply.

-Each cloud provider specific module directory always has a `cluster`, `cluster-local`, and `_modules` directories.
-The cluster module is user facing and once Kubestack is out of beta the goal is to not change the module interface unless the major version changes.
-The cluster module then internally uses the module in `_modules` that holds the actual implementation.
-The cluster-local module is similar to the cluster module, but configured for local deployments.

-The [`quickstart`](./quickstart) directory is home to the source for the zip files that are used to bootstrap the user repositories when following the quickstart documentation.

-The [`tests`](./tests) directory holds a set of happy path tests that also act as a example of how to do multiple cluster pairs across multiple clouds from one repository.

 ## Getting Help